-Amy Cuddy, a social psychologist at Harvard Business School, conducted a study to understand what people's strongest influences on each other in the workspace might be.
-Cuddy's data revealed that the top two answers were an individual's perceived competence and an individual's perceived warmth.
+A social psychologist at Harvard Business School, Amy Cuddy, conducted a study to understand people's strongest influences on each other in the workspace.
+Cuddy's data revealed that the top two answers were an individual's perceived competence and perceived warmth.
 Interestingly, warmth was the strongest influence, far above the competence of people to do their jobs.
-And this is why 93% of employers have indicated that soft skills are an essential factor in hiring decisions3.
+And this is why 93% of employers have indicated that soft skills are an essential factor in hiring decisions2.

-Deloitte's Human Capital Trends Report4 revealed that 90% of organizations are redesigning their teams to use new operational models which require a wide set of soft skills.
-Here are some of the soft skills which might be helpful getting out there and creating enterprises for change or in day-to-day work, or life.
+Deloitte's Human Capital Trends Report3 revealed that 90% of organizations are redesigning their teams to use new operational models which require a wide set of soft skills.
+Here are some of the soft skills which might be helpful in getting out there and creating enterprises for change or in day-to-day work or life.

-These skills, when put together, can create a formidable individual, trusted by their team to handle adversity.
-Now, think of how powerful a group or organization could be if every one of its members possesses a combination of these soft skills.
+These transferable skills, when put together, can create a formidable individual trusted by their team to handle adversity.
+Now, think of how powerful a group or organization could be if every one of its members possessed a combination of these soft skills and personality traits.

 This point relates directly to communication skills and the ability to be a good team player.
-If you can clearly communicate the 5Ws and H; who, what, when, where, why, and how, of any idea, project, or situation, then you may skillfully avoid miscommunication in the workplace.
-Note that this is a two-way process; you may leave a channel open for others to communicate with you easily, and also encourage feedback on your actions.
+If you can clearly communicate the 5Ws and H; who, what, when, where, why, and how of any idea, project, or situation, then you may skillfully avoid miscommunication in the workplace.
+Note that this is a two-way process; you may leave a channel open for others to easily communicate with you and encourage feedback on your actions.

-Hiring managers are now turning back qualified applicants simply because they do not possess values that align with the companies cultures1.
+Hiring managers are now turning back qualified applicants simply because they do not possess values or personality traits that align with the company's culture.
 This is because more people are openly placing their mental health and other (personal) interests as more valuable than a job at a toxic organization.
 For this reason, organizations could be losing talent by ignoring the impact of their culture on employee happiness and performance.

-If your values do not align with that of a team or organization, your technical qualifications might pale in comparison to those of an applicant with similar values.
-Possessing the right soft skills will help you to identify the values of an organization, study them, and adapt quickly to fit in.
+If your values do not align with that of a team or organization, your technical qualifications might pale compared to those of an applicant with similar values.
+Possessing the right soft skills will help you identify an organization's values, study them, and adapt quickly to fit in.

 Before you can work with others, understand their motives, and respond to them in a manner that will satisfy them, you must first have a good understanding of yourself.

-In the book, Superconnectors, by Scott Gerber and Ryan Paugh, we are given a list of questions to ask ourselves while trying to build our self-awareness.
-These questions will help us understand which areas we need to improve on, to increase the value of our soft skills.
+In the book, Superconnectors, by Scott Gerber and Ryan Paugh, we are given a list of questions to ask ourselves while building our self-awareness.
+These questions will help us understand which areas and people skills we need to improve on, to increase the value of our soft skills.

 Some of these questions are: